Chris-Papaioannou/ATOCCIF2GTFS/README.md

 It is anticipated that in the future, this program could be updated to use platform locations from the [RPL] subset of NaPTANs also.
 However, currently only light rail platforms from the [PLT] subset have significant coverage.
 Therefore the tool currently only uses the [OpenStreetMap](https://www.openstreetmap.org/about) based approach using the [Overpass API](https://python-overpy.readthedocs.io/en/latest/) described.

+### ATOC CIF

+The ATOC CIF tested is a national passenger rail file provided by [Network Rail](https://www.networkrail.co.uk/).
+If the user wishes to update the timetable, then railway timetables for Great Britain are available from [The Rail Delivery Group](http://data.atoc.org/).
+You will need to create an account to download the data, which is available for free, and licensed under [The Creative Commons Attribution 2.0 England and Wales license]( https://creativecommons.org/licenses/by/2.0/uk/legalcode).
+This permits sharing of the original timetable file and its derivative version (the GTFS version of that timetable) while recognising its origin, as above.

 ## Process

 ## Warnings